kubernetes/enhancements/keps/sig-apps/2804-consolidate-workload-controllers-status/README.md

 ### Test Plan
 Unit and E2E tests will be added to cover the
-API validation, behavioral change of DaemonSet and StatefulSet with feature gate enabled and disabled.
+API validation, behavioral change of controllers with feature gate enabled and disabled.

 - Validating all possible states of old and new conditions.
 Checking that the changes in underlying Pod statuses correspond to the conditions.
 - Testing `progressDeadlineSeconds` and feature gates.